 Evening News 27 September 1910

 Clearly Margaret was not Terence Aubrey Murray’s sister, as their family tree is well chronicled, Margaret is of course, a first cousin of Terence, and the sister to Ellen Wise nee Murray, as can be seen in her death record stating her parents as Michael and Ellen.
 I believe that the newspapers had the right person, however just mixed up her family relationship.
 I also noticed that her age is given as 93, when in fact she was younger than this, as her sister Ellen was born in 1817, and if twins had been born, there would have been a joint baptism.
-I enjoyed reading this obituary about Margaret Booth as it gave as insight into the person that was Ellen Wise’s sister.
+I enjoyed reading this obituary about Margaret Booth as it gave some sort of insight into the person that was my great grandmother, Ellen Wise’s sister.
 I feel Margaret came from an obviously well educated, happy and animated family.
 Ellen’s son George Edwin Wise settled in Sydney in 1905, and I wondered if he actually knew about his aunt, and that she was living in North Sydney?
 Distance and lack of information would have made it difficult to keep in touch, coupled with the fact that Ellen died at 37 years of age; she may not have imparted these facts to the her young family.
-Some years after writing about Margaret I was delighted to find that George Wise, Margaret’s nephew was mentioned in a newspaper report as chief mourner at her funeral, as well as being listed on her probate document, both articles gave me the answer I was seeking, as listed on the document was my great grand-father George Wise, a son of Ellen Murray.
+Some years after writing about Margaret I was delighted to find that George Wise, Margaret’s nephew was mentioned in a newspaper report as chief mourner at her funeral, as well as being listed on her probate document, both articles gave me the answer I was so earnestly seeking.

 Probated will of Margaret Booth, Government Gazette of New South Wales, 15 February 1911